higher-order-logic/higher-order-logic.github.io/_posts/2023-01-04-mutable-variables.markdown

 The build also included a test coverage check, and this section showed as fully covered.

 While experimenting with some refactoring, I replaced the variable with a function.
-My motivation for this is to simplify the 'narrative" at the top level of the code, pushing the detail into a supporting level, and I use mutable variables as a hint for where I might do that.
+My motivation for this is to simplify the "narrative" at the top level of the code, pushing the detail into a supporting level, and I use mutable variables as a hint for where I might do that.